'Lord Of The Rings' cast to reunite this weekend for Josh Gad's 'Reunited Apart' series

 — númenwhórë (@sIickslack) May 27, 2020

-Gad’s The Lord of the Rings reunion special, ‘Return of the Kings’, will premiere on his YouTube channel this Sunday at 5PM UK time.
+Gad’s The Lord of the Rings reunion special, ‘Return of the Kings’, will premiere on his YouTube channel this Monday at 2am AEST.

 Earlier this month, Gollum actor Andy Serkis read aloud the entirety of The Hobbit for a charity livestream.